geraldinemulimi/alx-pre_course/0x01-git/README.md

 ## This is the directory of my project
-The directory has a file
+The directory has several files including this one.
-I am learning how to code